Upendra Tripathy

-About
+Background

-Mr. Tripathy (born 5 October 1956) was the first and founding Director General of International Solar Alliance (ISA).
+Tripathy (born 5 October 1956) was the first and founding Director General of International Solar Alliance (ISA).
 He is from Odisha, India.
 In ex-officio capacity, he has headed as chairperson, Solar Energy Corporation of India (SECI), National Institute of Solar Energy and National Institute of Wind Energy, National Institute of Bio Energy, and Association of Renewable Energy Agencies of States (AREAS).

 Initially, he was selected to be the Interim Director General of the newly formed International Solar Alliance, and later he became the first and founding Director General of ISA.
 Mr. Tripathy is an Indian Administrative Service (IAS) officer of Karnataka Cadre, known for his innovations, ideas and hard work.
 He has worked with local, provincial and union government in India over the last 40 years and was the 18th secretary of the Ministry of New and Renewable Energy, established in 1982, one of the oldest Ministries in the world in the area of new and renewable energy.
-He replaced Shri Satish Agnihotri as Secretary on 1 April 2014.
+He replaced Satish Agnihotri as Secretary on 1 April 2014.

 Mr. Tripathy was born and spent his early life in Kahakapur, a remote coastal hamlet in the tail ends of Eastern Ghats hills, near Rambha, Odisha, close to Asia's largest lagoon, Chilika.
 Tripathy studied in Ravenshaw College, Jawaharlal Nehru University and Carleton University, Ottawa, Canada.
-He has published one volume of poetry from Writer's Workshop titled "Caged".
+He has published one volume of poetry from Writer's Workshop titled Caged.
 Best known for his turning around of the city transportation in Bangalore, he received the Extraordinary Citizen award in 2008 from Rotarians in Bangalore, usually reserved for Chief Ministers and doyens of the industry.